cohesity/cohesity-ansible-role/docs/modules/cohesity_agent.md

     service_user: <username underwhich the service will run>
     service_group: <group underwhich the service will be owned>
     create_user: <boolean to determine if the service_user and service_group should be created>
+    download_location: <optional path to which the installer will be downloaded>
 ```

 ## EXAMPLES